 Pick the right size container

-First things first, you’ll need to find the right size container.
+After you unpack your gift tree, you’ll need to find the right size container.
 Your container should be about 14-17 inches across depending on the size of your tree.
 What happens if you put a plant in a pot too big?
 The soil will dry more slowly, which will make your plant more likely to develop root rot.
 But in a pot too small, your plant might become root bound, which will keep it from growing as big as it should.

 Make sure your gift tree has proper drainage